luapower/minizip2/minizip2.md

 Neither Windows Explorer on Windows 10 nor Total Commander can read zip files with zipped central directory (`zip_cd` option).

-Windows Explorer on Windows 10 cannot decrypt AES-encrypted zip entries (`aes` option).
-OTOH ZipCrypto encryption (`aes = false`) can be decrypted with specialized tools for any password length since 1990.
-So you have to choose between two bad options here depending on your priorities.
+Windows Explorer on Windows 10 cannot read AES-encrypted zip entries (`aes` option, enabled by default).
+On the other hand, the old PKZIP encryption (`aes = false`) is not secure at all, and can be decrypted with specialized tools since 1990 regardless of password length.
+So you have to choose between security and accessibility with this one as you can't have both.

-AES encryption (`aes` option) uses AES-256 only.
+AES encryption (`aes` option) encrypts with AES-256, the only bit length available.

 ## Binaries